Jehovah's Witnesses splinter groups: Romania

 In 1948, the Romanian government imposed a ban on Jehovah's Witnesses that lasted until 1989.
 Many Witnesses were arrested and sent to prison or labor camps, and members of the denomination had limited communication with other Witnesses and studied largely from older books and magazines.
-In 1962, The Watchtower altered its doctrine on the meaning of the phrase "superior authorities" at Romans 13:1, identifying them as human governmental authorities rather than God and Jesus Christ as formerly thought.
+In 1962, The Watchtower altered its doctrine on the meaning of the phrase "superior authorities" in Romans 13:1, identifying them as human governmental authorities rather than God and Jesus Christ as formerly thought.

 Many Witnesses in Romania rejected the change, and some suspected it was a communist fabrication intended to make them subservient to the state.
-In 1989, after the Romanian ban was lifted, members and representatives of the Governing Body of Jehovah's Witnesses were able to meet thousands of long-separated Romanian Witnesses,.
+In 1989, after the Romanian ban was lifted, members and representatives of the Governing Body of Jehovah's Witnesses were able to meet thousands of long-separated Romanian Witnesses.
 Some Romanians still rejected certain changes and preferred their autonomy, forming The True Faith Association of Jehovah's Witnesses in 1992.

+Sierra Leone

+In 1956, Watch Tower Society representatives visiting Freetown, Sierra Leone, encountered a splinter group called the "Ecclesia of Jehovah's Witnesses" that had formed several years prior.

 USSR

-When the Watch Tower Society changed its interpretation about the "superior authorities", some Jehovah's Witnesses in the USSR suspected that the change came from the KGB instead.
-This led to formation of the Theocratic Organisation of Jehovah's Witnesses, which discontinued use of Watch Tower Society publications printed after 1962.
+When the Watch Tower Society changed its interpretation of the "superior authorities", some Jehovah's Witnesses in the USSR suspected that the change came from the KGB instead.
+This led to the formation of the Theocratic Organisation of Jehovah's Witnesses, which discontinued the use of Watch Tower Society publications printed after 1962.
 The group has a presence in Russia, Ukraine, and Moldova, and claims to seek contacts with Witnesses in other countries.
-The group does not publish any statistics regarding numbers of congregations or adherents, and has little or no public presence.
+The group does not publish any statistics regarding the number of congregations or adherents and has little or no public presence.

-Internet-era departures

-In 1993, mathematician Gordon Ritchie requested baptism by Jehovah's Witnesses and almost immediately began advocating disagreements with their teachings.
-He claims he was expelled for apostasy in March 1996.
-Ritchie contends that Jehovah's Witnesses constituted true religion until 2004, but that his own group of "Lord's Witnesses" is now the sole form of true worship.
-The group claims several hundred adherents, and argues that their mathematical analysis of the Bible contains divine revelations that Jehovah's Witnesses have ignored.

-In 2007, Jehovah's Witness apologist and author Greg G. Stafford, author of Jehovah's Witnesses Defended (Elihu Books), formally disassociated from the group, while insisting on describing himself and his followers as "Jehovah's Witnesses".
-Stafford has published information about Jehovah's Witnesses, defending many of their distinctive, central beliefs, such as nontrinitarianism.
-In 2007, Stafford introduced the term "Christian Witnesses of Jah" to describe individuals who believe many of the same things as Jehovah's Witnesses, but who may not embrace the organization or all of its theological teachings.